 Rapid Prototyping: Rapid Prototyping is the process of automated manufacturing of physical components using solid freeform fabrication.
 They are used in a wide range of applications, everything from medical to fine art.
 Rapid Prototyping machine works by taking virtual models from software and then converting it into extremely thin, horizontal cross-sections and then goes onto creating each of the cross-section in physical space in a cyclic manner until the model is completed.
 Rapid Prototyping is a WYSIWYG process in which the virtual model bears an identical resemblance to the finished physical model.
 Additional fabrications allow the machine to lay down layers of sheet, liquid or powder material and build up a series of cross-sections These layers are finally automatically fused together to render the final product.
 The main advantage of rapid prototyping is the ability to create any shape no matter how complex the geometry is.
 The commonly used data interface between the machine and the software is the STL format.
 It works by approximating the geometry of a part using triangular facets, smaller the facets higher will be the surface quality.
 The word “rapid” is used relative top conventional methods which take days to construct a model depending upon its complexity.
 Rapid Prototyping can create the model within a few hours, though it is highly dependent on the type of machines and the size of the model.
 There have been several new technologies available for rapid prototyping including Fused Deposition Modeling, Selective laser sintering, 3D printing, and Electron Beam Melting.

 Prototyping Injection Molding is a specialized method of combining traditional plastic injection molding.
-CAM software are able to combine rapid tooling and plastic injection molding in order to quickly create small quantities of any thermoplastic part.
+CAM software is able to combine rapid tooling and Injection Molded Plastic Parts in order to quickly create small quantities of any thermoplastic part.